WilliamFerns1/willdevacademy/README.md

-# willdevacademy
+# willDevAcademy

-Educational coding platform to learn full-stack web development, from absolute scratch.
+The all-in-one educational platform for learning full-stack web development.
+You will not only learn, but connect with our community.